bhayru01/Fraud-Detection-using-Self-Organizing-Maps/README.md

 # Dataset Information
 For this problem, getting a dataset from UCI machine learning repository.
 The name of the data set is Statlog (Australian Credit Approval) Data Set.

-For more information for the dataset, the link is below: http://archive.ics.uci.edu/ml/datasets/statlog+(australian+credit+approval)
+For more information for the dataset, link: http://archive.ics.uci.edu/ml/datasets/statlog+(australian+credit+approval)